Bumblebee202111/doubean-public/README.md

   * Sometimes topic content fails to be loaded on some low-end or large-screened devices (not sure which sets constraint)
   * ...
 * \[PostDetailFragment\] Show saves and reposts
-* Reduce MD3 TopAppBar height to 56 dp
+* Reduce MD3 TopAppBar height to 56 dp when https://developer.android.google.cn/jetpack/androidx/releases/compose-material3#1.3.0-alpha06 enters RC
 * Paging 3 refresh, loading status ...
 * Sort by "Last updated" -> "active"
 * Follow/favorite/save